 When to Report Your AP Scores

 If you have a strong score of a 4 or 5, it’s generally a good idea to report your exam score to your college.
 Some schools will even award credit for 3’s.
 Look up what scores your chosen college accepts for course credit.
-For example, Harvard only awards course credit for 5’s, whereas Dartmouth awards credit for 4’s in certain subjects.
-When applying to Harvard, you wouldn’t need to send your scores if you received a 4 or lower, but you’d want to send your 4’s to Dartmouth if they were in subject areas that accepted 4’s.
+For example, Yale awards credit for 5’s and 4’s in certain subjects, whereas Harvard does not award credit for AP classes.
+When applying to Harvard, you wouldn’t need to send your scores if you received a 4 or lower, but you’d want to send your 4’s and 5’s to Yale if they were in the appropriate subject areas.